rin0o1/IBMMQ-Liberty-reactive-messaging/README.md

 ```
   curl http://localhost:9080/app-producer/system/producer
 ```
-If this message is sent to DEV.QUEUE.1 successful "Message Sent!" should appear in your console.
-In the same way, a reply "This is a message from consumer" should be promped to prove that the reactive messaging flow worked correctly.
+If the message is successfully sent to DEV.QUEUE.1, "Message Sent!" should appear in your console.
+Similarly, a reply "This is a message from the consumer" should be prompted to confirm that the consumer reply has been received and that the reactive messaging flow has succeeded.